dokmelody/jam/docs/specs/Doknil.md

 So in ``World/LordOfTheRings`` context ``Mars`` is a planet, and ``$gondor`` isa city, but in ``World/Asimov/FoundationSeries`` ``$gondor`` is not a city because ``World/LordOfTheRings`` is not one of its parents.

-### Group contexts
+### Groups of facts

-A set of facts inside a context can be grouped inside a common group (i.e. a certain domain of discourse), that can be later negated in another branch context.
+A set of facts inside a context can be grouped inside a common group (i.e. a certain domain of discourse), that can be later included in another context, or excluded in a child context.

-A group context does not change the semantic of fact derivations in other contexts, because it does not change context hierarchy.
-Facts can be always refactored and grouped in a new group context without changing the semantic of other already specified contexts.
-This is intentional and useful for branching contexts.
+A group context does not change the semantic of fact derivations in contexts of the same hierarchy, so facts can be freely refactored in different groups without changing the semantic of the knowledge-base.

-Group contexts can form an hierarchy.

 A full context is formed by a context hierarchy followed by an optional group context hierarchy.
 Something like ``c1/c2/c3.g1.g2.g3``.